MAT4IsGay/BloonsTD6-Mod-Helper/README.md

 - Fully custom bloon sets (not possible before), BloonBuilder (for creating custom bloon types), Json Serializer, and other useful features
 - Co-op modding techniques
-- Bugfixes
+- Bugfixes for BTD6
-- Support for modding textures/sprites/3d models
+- Support for custom textures/sprites/3d models
 - More

 ## Testimonies